yaz008/TG-GPT-API/README.md

 1. 16 bytes header (message length)
 2. Message (in UTF-8)

-Connect your TCP client to the server to start using GPT
+Connect a TCP client to the server to start using GPT

 ### Testing